 Our approach to social responsibility

-Our measures are also based on the Sustainable Development Goalsoverview.(SDGs) of the United Nations.
-We have listed the activities with which we are pursuing SDGs in an
+Our measures are also based on the Sustainable Development Goalsoverview, we list the activities with which we are working on behalf of the SDGs.(SDGs) of the United Nations.
+In an

 Promoting media literacy and democratic competence